 Email hacking is a cyberattack where a hacker gains access to your email account.
 When that happens, hackers can monitor your communications and use any of your information for malicious purposes.
 They can even steal your personal data and use it to access your bank accounts.

-With internet hackers and scammers being so vicious and data breaches becoming so common, it takes more than a unique password to deter them these days.
-To keep your private information safe, you need to improve your cybersecurity.
 We’ll show you the best ways to protect your data and recover quickly if your email is breached, including using the best antivirus software and knowing how to spot a phishing email.

-How to recover hacked email accounts
+How to report a hacked email account

 Bottom line